 AGRAA WRITETH A SOSHUNISSAN HIEROGLYPH ON BENGIP’S NOSE.

 Bengip: Look thou well after him, customer Agraa.
 His value riseth daily as he learneth much and speaketh little.

 Policeman: Good morrow, good morrow, good morrow!
 Where dost thou fink thou art goin’ on that ’orse?
 This is Market Fissure.
 It’s a one way street

 Agraa: Is that a fact?

 Policeman: Yes, it is.

-Agraa: I will lodge it carefully behind my ear so that later today I can afford an extra digestive biscuit.
+Agraa: I will lodge it carefully behind my ear so that later today I may afford an extra biscuit.

-Policeman: Oh, no, you won't.
-You'll use it to pay the fine.
+Policeman: Oh, no, thou shalt not.
+Therewith shalt thou pay the fine.